The Sumerian Game: Legacy

 Around 1971, DEC employee David H. Ahl wrote a version of The Sumer Game in the BASIC programming language.
 Unlike FOCAL, BASIC was run not just on mainframe computers and minicomputers, but also on personal computers, then termed microcomputers, making it a much more popular language.
 In 1973, Ahl published BASIC Computer Games, a best-selling book of games written in BASIC, which included his version of The Sumer Game.
-The expanded version was renamed Hamurabi and added an end-of-game performance appraisal.
+The expanded version was renamed Hamurabi and added an end-of-game performance appraisal, based on a similar concept in James A. Storer's The Pollution Game (1970), which was also included in BASIC Computer Games as King.
 In addition to the multiple versions of Hamurabi, several simulation games have been created as expansions of the core game.
-These include Kingdom (1974) by Lee Schneider and Todd Voros, which was then expanded to Dukedom (1976).
-Other derivations include King (1978) by James A. Storer, and Santa Paravia en Fiumaccio (1978) by George Blank; Santa Paravia added the concept of city building management to the basic structure of Hamurabi, making The Sumerian Game an antecedent to the city-building genre as well as an early strategy game.
+These include The Pollution Game and Kingdom (1974) by Lee Schneider and Todd Voros, which was then expanded to Dukedom (1976).
+Other derivations include Santa Paravia en Fiumaccio (1978) by George Blank; Santa Paravia added the concept of city building management to the basic structure of Hamurabi, making The Sumerian Game an antecedent to the city-building genre as well as an early strategy game.

 As The Sumerian Game was created during the early history of video games as part of research into new uses for computer simulations, it pioneered several developments in the medium.
 In addition to being a prototype of the strategy and city-building genres, The Sumerian Game has been described as the first video game with a narrative, as well as the first edutainment game.
 As a result, Mabel Addis has been called the first female video game designer and the first writer for a video game.
 The original code for The Sumerian Game is lost, but the projector slides and three printouts of individual game sessions were found in 2012 and donated to The Strong National Museum of Play, where they are kept in the Brian Sutton-Smith Library and Archives of Play.
+A recreation of the game by video game historian Andrea Contato, using the archived materials, was released for Windows in August 2024.